Nexmo/station/_tutorials/interactive-voice-response.md

 To manage NCCOs this example application uses array manipulation and a few simple methods.

-The router handles encoding to JSON, the `Menu` object provides access to the the NCCO stack with its `getStack()` method:
+The router handles encoding to JSON, the `Menu` object provides access to the NCCO stack with its `getStack()` method:

 ```php
 <?php